“We cannot confront racism with racism.

-Between May 25-28, 2021, “Reckoning with Systemic Racism”, a global workshop open to global members of the International Coalition of Sites of Conscience, will examine the history of systemic racism, drawing attention to its impact on people’s lives and its effects on the democracies in which we live.
-Network members from Africa, Asia & the Pacific, Latin America/the Caribbean and MENA will have the opportunity to gather and participate in theoretical discussions; exchange best practices; and build technical skills in identifying, exposing and documenting the effects of systemic discrimination, and in storytelling to personalize and make accessible experiences of marginalization to increase understanding among disparate racial and ethnic groups.
+Between May 25-28, 2021, “Reckoning with Systemic Racism”, a global workshop open to global members of the International Coalition of Sites of Conscience, will examine the history of systemic racism and ethnic discrimination, drawing attention to its impact on people’s lives and its effect on the democracies in which we live.
+Network members from Africa, Asia & the Pacific, Europe, Latin America/the Caribbean, North America and MENA will have the opportunity to gather and participate in theoretical discussions; exchange best practices; and build technical skills in identifying, exposing, documenting and confronting racism and ethnic discrimination today.

 Racism Past and Present Through a New Lens

 Building on discussions held, lessons learned, and skills gained during the “Reckoning with Systematic Racism” global workshop, ten selected Sites of Conscience will design and implement video engagement projects to capture and share the stories of indigenous, racial and ethnic minorities.